MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-value.md

 **Value**( _Untyped_ )

 - _Untyped_ - Required. [**Untyped object**](../untyped-object.md) that represents a number.
 Acceptable values are dependent on the untyped provider.
-For [**JSON**](function-parsejson.md), the untyped object is expected to be a JSON number or JSON text that can be converted to a number.
+For [**JSON**](function-parsejson.md), the untyped object is expected to be a JSON number, boolean or text that can be converted to a number.
 Keep in mind that locale-related formats are important considerations when communicating with external systems.

 ## Examples